mabq/arch-base/README.md

      git clone git@github.com:mabq/arch-base.git
      ```

-   - Review the `hosts` file --- make sure the name of the host you intend to affect is listed.
+   - Review the `hosts.ini` file --- make sure the hostname you intend to assign to the managed node is listed there.

-   - Review the `host_vars/{HOSTNAME}.yml` file --- make sure the variable `ansible_host` is pointing to the correct IP address.
+   - Make sure there is a file matching that hostname in `host_vars/{HOSTNAME}.yml` --- the variable `ansible_host` must be pointing to the correct IP address (the one you just checked a couple of steps above).

-   - Check the variables defined in the `group_vars/all.yml` file, specially:
+   - Read the `group_vars/all.yml` file, you may need to overwrite one or more of the default variables, pay special attention to the following variables:

-     - `target_disk` --- use `fdisk -l` on the managed node to identify the [block device name](https://wiki.archlinux.org/title/Device_file#Block_devices)
+     - `target_disk` --- use `fdisk -l` on the managed node to identify the [block device name](https://wiki.archlinux.org/title/Device_file#Block_devices).

-     - `password` --- is the password for the user account (the username must be passed as a command-line argument), see below how to encrypt a variable value
+     - `password` --- is the password for the user account (see below how to encrypt a variable value).

-     - `encryption_password` --- is the password used to encrypt the disk, make sure it is long and random (this password will also be used to automatically decrypt the contents of the second script)
+     - `encryption_password` --- is the password used to encrypt the disk, make sure it is long and random.

 ### Encrypt a variable value with Ansible